cng822/Image-Recognition-AI/README.md

 public with a tool that is easily able to recognise different objects in an image, regardless of their location in the image.

 ## What Does It Do? ##
 This project is able to recognise objects in an image through the use of four pytorch models.
-The models available in this project are; AlexNet, SeNet, ResNet and VGG.
+The models available in this project are; AlexNet, SENet, ResNet and VGG.
 Using the main.py file provided, the user can choose which model they would like to use.

 ## Testing Environment ##
 This project uses the CIFAR-10 dataset for the training and testing dataset.
 The models presented in this project were tested with this dataset on two seperate environments.
 The results highlighted here have been